 Issue 2.
-"The cap rate of 7.25% applied to the subject is not supported by market sale - a cap rate of 7.75% should be applied."
+"The assessed cap rate of 7.25% is not supported by market indicators; it should be increase to 7.75%." {Ground 5}

-The Complainant submitted a 4 page analysis titled "2011 Power Centre Retail Capitalization Rate Analysis 2011 Leased Fee Estate (LFE) Valuations" [C1, pp.41-44].
+The Complainant submitted a 4 page analysis titled "2011 Power Centre Retail Capitalization Rate Analysis \\Leased Fee Estate (LFE) Valuations\\" [C1, pp.41-44].
 At the presentation of the evidence, the Complainant advised the Board that the subtitle "Leased Fee Estate (LFE) Valuations" should be replaced by "Market Valuation", as a clerical error had occurred during the preparation of the submission.
 The analysis consisted of one 2010 sale, and a 2009 multi property sale of two shopping centre parcels located within the municipality, that exhibit a range of capitalization rates from 7.28% to 7.95%, and mean and weighted mean capitalization rates of 7.65% and 7.76% respectively.
 The Complainant indicated that the median capitalization rate of 7.72% was not statistically viable due to the small sample size of the sales.